Galacsh/obsidian-reading-view-enhancer/README.md

 ### Overview

 - **Keyboard block navigation**
-  - `ArrowDown`: Select the next block
+  - Select the next block
-  - `ArrowUp`: Select the previous block
+  - Select the previous block
-- **Keyboard fold/unfold toggling**
+- **Toggle collapse with keyboard**
-  - `ArrowLeft`/`ArrowRight`: Toggle fold/unfold
+  - Toggle collapse
-    - 📌 Collapsible callouts can also be folded/unfolded
+    - 📌 Collapsible callouts can also be handled
 - **Always-visible collapse indicators**
   - Keep all collapse indicators visible
 - **Table overflow prevention**